vandermark1977/Domoticz-Thermostat-with-T-shift-and-OnOff-function/README.md

 # Domoticz Thermostat with heatcurve-shift and OnOff function for Panaosonic heatpimp
 Simple Domoticz thermostat for Panasonic heatpump.

-Prerequisits:
+## Prerequisits:

-(A).
-You have setup the heatpump with a Heatcurve for the water outlet temperature.
+* You have setup the heatpump with a Heatcurve for the water outlet temperature.
 The built in thermostat of the Panasonic heatpump must be turned off.
-(B).
-Script works in combination with the Domoticz HeishamonMQTT plugin (https://github.com/MarFanNL/HeishamonMQTT/tree/main) and the heishamon control board (https://www.tindie.com/stores/thehognl/)
+* Script works in combination with the [Domoticz HeishamonMQTT plugin](https://github.com/MarFanNL/HeishamonMQTT/tree/main) and the [heishamon control board](https://www.tindie.com/stores/thehognl/)
-(C) In Domoticz you have an accurate room temperature measurement available.
+* In Domoticz you have an accurate room temperature measurement available.

 The thermostat script works with two functions to control the room temperature: